NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

 Grants Panel
 -------------------
 This Panel displays all the Users who have access to some portion of this Collection.

-Users and their level of Access to the Collection can be can be added, or removed with the buttons at the top of this Panel.
-Double-clicking on a User Grant will allow you to alter an existing Grant.
-A Restricted User's access can be further configured with the "Restricted User access list..." button.
+User Grants can be added or removed using toolbar buttons at the top of this Panel.
+Double-clicking a Grant will allow you to modify the Grant.
+When creating or modifying a Grant, typing into the Username field will display a filtered droplist of the available users.

 See :term:`User` for more info about these Access Levels.